-I’ve always known why I was born and as a young man I willingly chose to follow that path.
-The path every man should tread, that of defending our people, with our hands and our wit and to protect our land with weapons in hands if need be… though I should have known better than to think my will alone would shaped my life.
+I’ve always known why I was born, and as a young man, I willingly chose to follow that path.
+The path every man should tread, that of defending his people with his hands and his wit and protecting his land with weapons in hands if need be – though I should have known better than to think my will alone would shape my life.

-We were invincible (aren’t all young men?) but it wasn’t enough.
+We were invincible (aren’t all young men?), but it wasn’t enough.
 I was at the right place at the right time.
 It was a victory, but it wasn’t enough.
-I lost one of my brothers, that day.
+I lost one of my brothers that day.
 Then I lost my family, my wife and my daughters.
 And then my tribesmen and my leader.
-And then our land was taken from us piece by piece, no matter how fierce we fought, with weapons and wit and mere will-power.
+And then our land was taken from us piece by piece, no matter how fiercely we fought, with weapons and wit and mere willpower.

 Nothing was enough.

-During one of those fights I was severely wounded and that’s when it happened to me the first time.
-I had seen across the veil before, in dreams and during ceremonies, but when I woke from my wounds, I could see though it even when awake.
+During one of those fights, I was severely wounded, and that’s when it happened to me the first time.
+I had seen across the veil before, in dreams and during ceremonies, but when I woke from my wounds, I could see through it even when awake.
 The grandpa who healed me was the first to realize it.
 He was the one who gave me my new name, Cansasa.
-I asked him why that name?
+I asked him, why that name?
 He told me one day I would know.

-That’s when I met Wewacipi.
-We were both so lost in a world so different from the one we knew it wasn’t surprising we came together.
+Then I met Wewacipi.
+We were both so lost in a world so different from the one we knew that it wasn’t surprising we came together.
 He always says I saved him, though quite frankly, I think it was the other way around.
 He was the steady point in a shifting world.
 My brother.

 Had I been stronger, I may have made a difference.
 I should have known I wasn’t.
 I watched my people, cousins, elders, women fall to deprivation and illness, and anything I did was meaningless and weak.
 I was useless.